Donny and Marie: A look back at their Las Vegas residency — PHOTOS

 By 1974, Donny and Marie — amazing how all anybody needs to hear is their first names — had performed together at the Tropicana and had a hit, “I’m Leaving It (All) Up to You,” from their debut duo album.
 Two years later, they premiered in their own ABC variety show, which ran from 1976 to 1979, where they perfected their teasing onstage personas.

-So when Donny and Marie opened at the Flamingo on Sept.
-9, 2008, they and their fans were ready.
+So when Donny and Marie opened at the Flamingo in 2008, they and their fans were ready.
 What was supposed to be a short-term engagement was renewed repeatedly over the years, and their show continued to be a consistent Strip draw even as Las Vegas waited to outlast a recession.

 Theirs was a true variety show.
 Donny, in an R-J interview, once described the siblings’ goal as “getting out there and giving the audience the spectrum, from soup to nuts, so to speak.”